-When Meghan and Harry's relationship was still under wraps, Meghan was often spotted around London in some of her favorites like J. Crew and Club Monaco, and Dallas offers both within walking distance of each other at West Village.
-After you hit those up, go for a swankier vibe in Highland Park Village, strolling through Alice + Olivia or Rag & Bone.
+Whether at official engagements or at family functions, future queen Kate Middleton is often spotted around London in some of her favorites like J. Crew and Banana Republic, and Dallas offers both within walking distance of each other at West Village.

 Watch Arsenal F.C. play at a local pub

 Always a royal in our eyes, Prince Harry's favorite team takes the field a few more times this season, and a local pub like Trinity Hall in Mockingbird Station or Dubliner on Greenville Avenue have the vibe that Harry would love.
 You know, if he was even able to go to a pub, being a prince and all.

 Pretend you're doing a wedding cake tasting by taking advantage of the to-go slices of cake at Cake Bar in Trinity Groves.
 A wedding cake flavor is on the menu – how appropriate – or try a variety of pound cakes, quick breads, cookies and ice cream also available.

 Make it a weekend getaway at The Adolphus

 Buckingham Palace chose The Adolphus for the official state visit in Dallas in 1991 when Queen Elizabeth II and Prince Philip came to the U.S. The hotel's prime location on Main Street in Downtown makes it ideal for a visit, royal or not.